varnish/Varnish-Book/varnish_book.rst

     Therefore, for compatibility reasons, persistent connections may be explicitly negotiated as they are not the default behavior in HTTP/1.0 [https://tools.ietf.org/html/rfc7230#appendix-A.1.2].
     In practice, there is a header called ``Keep-Alive`` you may use if you want to control the connection persistence between the client and the server.

-    Safe methods are considered "safe" if they are read-only; i.e., the client request does not alter any state on the server.
+    A method is "safe" if it is read-only; i.e., the client request does not alter any state on the server.
     ``GET``, ``HEAD``, ``OPTIONS``, and ``TRACE`` methods are defined to be safe.
     An `idempotent` method is such that multiple identical requests have the same effect as a single request.
     ``PUT``, ``DELETE`` and safe requests methods are idempotent.

     **Cacheable methods** are those that allow to store their responses for future reuse.
     RFC7231 specifies ``GET``, ``HEAD`` and ``POST`` as cacheable.
     However, responses from ``POST`` are very rarely treated as cacheable.